 There are dozens of payment gateways available out there in the eCommerce site world.
 Some payment methods might not be for your business or your customers so it is important to find a website builder that knows the importance of giving your online customers the digital purchasing experience they need.

 Shopify – There are plenty of payment options available to receive your customer payments with Shopify.
 The site has its own payment processing solution called Shopify Payments, but it is integrated with many popular third-party payment gateways as well.
-However, we need to remember that Shopify does charge that extra 2% fee on all transactions.
+However, we need to remember that Shopify does charge an extra 2% fee on all transactions.
 Shopify Payments also has flat credit card fees.
 The rates start from 2.9% + 30¢ per transaction.

 Once again you can save A LOT of money by using WooCommerce for your payment processor.
-You also will not be limited with the third-party gateways available to you any payments company has the ability to create an add-on with WooCommerce.
+You also will not be limited by the third-party gateways available to you any payments company has the ability to create an add-on with WooCommerce.

 No matter what an eCommerce platform promises you, eventually, you are going to need third-party tools to help you grow your business.
 Whether you are looking to expand your email marketing or lead generation, there is a third-party plugin that can help you grow with ease.